ZaneH/kg/content/code/overview/backend-web-development.md

 These are not vital for backend web development, but they are good to know about and can do cool things.

-- **WebSockets:** Enable real-time, bidirectional communication between clients and servers, making interactive features like live notifications and messaging possible.
+- **WebSockets (and/or [[code/topics/socketio-info|socket.io]]):** Enable real-time, bidirectional communication between clients and servers, making interactive features like live notifications and messaging possible.
 - **Threads:** Dive into multithreading to execute multiple tasks concurrently, improving application performance and responsiveness by utilizing the capabilities of modern processors.
 - **Serverless Computing:** Explore serverless platforms like AWS Lambda, Azure Functions, or Google Cloud Functions to build and deploy applications without worrying about server management, scaling, or provisioning.
 - **Microservices Architecture:** Understand the concept of breaking down applications into smaller, independent services that communicate with each other, providing scalability, fault isolation, and easier maintenance.